How I’ve painted my garden slabs black and glitter!

 And that’s it!
 Just wait for some good weather (good luck with that) and you’re ready to paint!

-So what do you think about my garden makeover?
+So what do you think of my garden slabs makeover?
 Do you want to try that idea or have you tried it already?
 Let me know.
 I would love to know your thoughts on that.
+And if you want to see the rest of my budget garden makeover click here!